 ARE 4144.
-Human Development and Learning in Art (3).
-Prerequisite: Admission to the Art Education Teacher Certification program.
-Corequisite: ARE 4042.
+Introduction to Art Education (3).
 This course provides a theoretical foundation for understanding what children know and learn through artistic inquiry and expression.
 The course emphasizes practical application of this knowledge to curriculum development and lesson planning.
 Observation in the public schools is required.

 ARE 4550C.
 Art Therapy/Special Populations (3).
 This course explores definitions of art therapy, the development of the discipline, the exploration of special populations, human relations, and the related concepts in art education and art therapy.

 ARE 4905r.
 Directed Individual Study (1–3).
 May be repeated to a maximum of nine semester hours.

 ARE 4930r.
 Introduction to Arts Administration (3).
 This seminar style course introduces students to arts administration by exploring basic administration and management principles as they relate to the visual and performing arts.
 The course also features off-campus site visits to local arts and culture organizations and applied hands-on interaction.
 May be repeated to a maximum of six semester hours.

 ARE 4932.
 Introduction to Arts Administration (3).
 This seminar style course introduces students to arts administration by exploring basic administration and management principles as they relate to the visual and performing arts.
 The course also features off-campus site visits to local arts and culture organizations and applied hands-on interactions.